Alexander Kobrin: Awards

 Kobrin won his first competition, The Scottish International Piano Competition, when he was 18.
 The next year, in 1999, he won the Busoni Competition.
 In 2000, Kobrin took third at the XIV International Chopin Piano Competition in Warsaw.
 In 2003, Kobrin won the top prize at Japan's Hamamatsu competition.

 In June 2005, he won The Van Cliburn International Piano Competition.
 Among his prizes included a $20,000 cash award, a compact disc recording, concert tours, professional management both in the United States and Europe, a professional attire stipend, and subsidized travel in the United States.

 Other notable performances

 Before his Van Cliburn victory, Kobrin performed with the Moscow Virtuosi, the Orchestre de la Suisse Romande, the Virtuosi of Salzburg Chamber Orchestra, the Moscow State Symphony Orchestra, the Rio de Janeiro Symphonic Orchestra, the English Chamber Orchestra, and the Osaka and Tokyo Symphony Orchestras.
 Since then, he has performed with other orchestras, including the New York Philharmonic, Royal Liverpool Philharmonic, Dallas Symphony Orchestra, and others.

 Recordings

 Kobrin has recorded an all-Chopin compact disc, along with the compact disc of some of his performances at the Van Cliburn competition.

 Quartz Music and Centaur Records have produced recordings by Kobrin, including his most recent Complete Chopin Sonatas album.

+As of January 2026, he has released recordings of all 32 Beethoven sonatas with Centaur, available on streaming platforms such as apple music and spotify.